trading-strategies | 02-01-26

 “The PDT rule is a structural constraint, not a measure of a trader’s skill.”

-How To Avoid the Pattern Day Trader Rule?
+How to Avoid the Pattern Day Trader (PDT) Rule in 2026

 You can avoid the Pattern Day Trader rule by changing your account type or trading a different asset class.
 The rule applies only to U.S. margin accounts trading stocks or options.
 It does not apply to cash accounts, futures trading, or certain alternative setups.